MarcoAttene/TMesh_Kernel/README.txt

 Citation policy
 --------------------
 You are free to use TMesh_Kernel according to the licensing terms specified at the end of this document.
-If you use TMesh_Kernel for research purposes and produces publications, please cite the following paper that describes the underlying hybrid paradigm:
+If you use TMesh_Kernel for research purposes and produce publications, please cite the following paper that describes the underlying hybrid paradigm:

 > Marco Attene.
 ImatiSTL - Fast and Reliable Mesh Processing with a Hybrid Kernel.